Baking soda trick for men: does it fix ED?

 Here’s what you need to know about the thinking behind baking soda for ED — and how consuming too much of the ingredient can offer more risk than reward.

-The baking soda trick for men involves drinking a mixture of water and baking soda.
-Typically, the “recipe” calls for mixing 1/2-1 tsp of baking soda into a glass of water (about 8 ounces).
+The baking soda trick for men involves drinking a mixture of water and baking soda to hopefully improve erections.

 So, what’s with the claim?
-The magic of baking soda, also known as sodium bicarbonate, is that it’s naturally alkaline — aka, it’s a base, not an acid.
+The magic of baking soda, also known as sodium bicarbonate, is that it’s naturally alkaline — meaning, it’s a base, not an acid.
 Bases neutralize acids, which is why baking soda can eliminate some odors and occasionally calm sour stomachs.

 The theory behind the baking soda trick for men (aka using it for ED) takes the substance’s alkalinity and arguably stretches it too far.
 The rumor goes that consuming a tonic of baking soda mixed into water can rebalance the body’s pH and stimulate the production of nitric oxide, a molecule that plays a vital role in healthy, long-lasting erections.